Maryland attorney general: Hotline for clergy abuse victims

-BALTIMORE (AP) — Maryland’s attorney general has set up a hotline for victims to report child sex abuse associated with a school or place of worship.
+BALTIMORE (AP) — Maryland’s top law enforcement official on Thursday announced a phone hotline for victims to report child sex abuse associated with a place of worship or school across the U.S. state, which is steeped in Catholicism like few others.

-Attorney General Brian Frosh announced the creation of the new hotline in a statement Thursday.
-Unlike other U.S. states that have announced probes into clergy sex abuse, Frosh’s office has only publicly called for victims of abusers linked to schools or places of worship to come forward.
+Attorney General Brian Frosh announced the creation of the hotline in Baltimore, home to the country’s first bishop, first cathedral, first diocese and first archdiocese.
+Unlike counterparts in other states that have formally announced probes into clergy sex abuse, Frosh’s office has only publicly called for victims of abusers linked to schools or places of worship to come forward.

-But last year, Baltimore Archbishop William Lori wrote priests and deacons in the archdiocese advising them that Frosh’s office had launched an investigation of church records related to child sexual abuse.
+But last year, Baltimore Archbishop William Lori wrote priests and deacons in the archdiocese advising them that Frosh’s office was delving into church records as part of an investigation into child sex abuse.
+He has pledged full cooperation throughout the process.

 Most Read Nation & World Stories